Premises Liability Attorneys Pursuing Real Justice for Clients in Miami & Throughout Southeast Florida

 Potential Damages in a Premises Liability Claim

 After a serious accident at a business or on someone’s dangerous property in the Miami area, you deserve compensation for your physical, financial, and emotional losses.
 At Bernheim Kelley Injury Lawyers, we’re committed to helping you recover the maximum compensation you deserve.
-Depending on the details of your case, a premises liability claim could include the following types of damages:

 Economic Damages